RONALD J. GARDINER

 - Speaking Engagements: Expert Disclosures in Personal Injury Litigation before the South Suburban Bar Association; “Employment Issues” before the Will County Bar Association; The Implications of the Nichols Case Before the Illinois Waste Water Treatment Association; speaking on various subjects before the Illinois Municipal League; Open Meetings Act before the South Suburban Mayors and Managers Association, “When It Rains, It Pours” held by Horton Insurance Group

-- “Consent to Search in Response to Police Threat to Seek or Obtain Search Warrant: Some Alternatives,” 71 J. Crim.
-L. & Criminology 175 (1980)
+- “Consent to Search in Response to Police Threat to Seek or Obtain Search Warrant: Some Alternatives,” Journal of Criminal Law & Criminology.

 After graduating from the Northwestern University School of Law in 1981, Tom worked at a series of important positions before launching GKWW with Jim Koch in 1992.
 Tom Gardiner has successfully represented individuals, municipalities and business entities in an exceptionally encyclopedic variety of contexts, all the way up to the Supreme Court, where he collaborated with his GKWW partners on the case of Illinois v.
 Wardlow.